The decision that took me from $15 an hour to six figures in one year

 I found myself scrolling through Upwork and Fiverr, looking at every random role you could imagine, when I stumbled across a posting for a social media intern at a startup.

-So with this role, I paid attention to the company’s why.
+Back to the startup, I made sure to paid attention to the company’s why.
 I created a deck of content, pitched myself with confidence, and showed up as the person I actually was — not who I thought they wanted me to be.

 That made all the difference.
 If I had sent out 100 rushed applications, I probably would’ve ended up in a role that drained me.
 Instead, I went after four roles with intention, researched heavily, and prioritized quality over quantity.